Jsparrow/jsparrow.github.io/docs/github/getting-started.md

       - eu.jsparrow.core.Activator.java
 ```

-::: tip
+::: warning NOTE
-Any configuration options in the YAML file are case sensitive.
-Be careful how you type out things!
+Any configuration options in the YAML file are case sensitive and require precise identation.
 :::